Nocte people: Religion

-The last ruler of united Namsang, Borduria and all the Nocte Naga villagers under the Ang of Namsang and Ang of Borduria including those friendly villagers of Wancho area of now Longding district, Lotha Khunbao was known for his spirituality and accepted tenets of Vaishnavism in early 15th Century.
-He was named as "Narottam", meaning the best among men, by Baal, the Gukhai of the Bare Ghar Satra.
-In 1972 Lt: Governor late Col. KAA Raja honored Lotha Khunbao by naming (Namsang-mukh) as 'Narottam Nagar', where now, the reputed institution, Ramakrishna Mission School was established and funded by Namsang-Borduria Fund (from the revenue arising out of Namsang & Borduria people reserve Forest).
+The last ruler of united Namsang, Borduria and all the Nocte Naga villagers under the Ang of Namsang and Ang of Borduria, including those friendly villagers of the Wancho area of now Longding district, Lotha Khunbao was known for his spirituality and accepted tenets of Vaishnavism in the early 15th Century.
+He was named "Narottam", meaning the best among men, by Baal, the Gukhai of the Bare Ghar Satra.
+In 1972, Lt.
+Governor Col. KAA Raja honored Lotha Khunbao by naming (Namsang-mukh) as 'Narottam Nagar', where now, the institution, Ramakrishna Mission School was established and funded by Namsang-Borduria Fund (from the revenue arising out of Namsang and Borduria people reserve Forest).
 A picture of the chief and his wife is also available in the British Archive Museum.
 This has brought them closer to the Hindu culture of much of the rest of India.
 The 1961 census reported some Buddhists among the Nocte.
 The Nocte were followers of Theravada Buddhism and Animism, although they have adopted Hinduism since the 15th Century, under the influence of Narottom Baap or Shankardeva.

-Traditionally Nocte Naga believed in Nature worship.
+Traditionally, Nocte Naga believed in Nature worship.
 All cosmic power was known as 'Jauban' and worshiped.
 Their animist religiosity was akin to the "Native American".
 After death, the spirit of the mighty Chief becomes 'Laa' or mighty Eagle.
 Other malevolent and benevolent deities are also worshipped as well.
 Offerings of food and water are given to the gods in order to appease them.

 The Noctes from Namsang village were the first to come in contact with Christianity when American Baptist missionary Miles Bronson visited the village in January 1839 and lived there with his family till the second half of 1840.
 Bronson's primary objective was to convert the Noctes into Christianity and set up school.
 He and his wife succeeded in opening a school and even printed several books in Romanized Nocte.
 However, the missionaries failed to convert the ethnic group into Christianity as they refused to abandon their own religion.

 Mother Teresa at Borduria praying with James Lowangcha Wanglat, former Home Minister of Arunachal Pradesh.

 Christianity was successfully introduced in the late 20th Century.
 On 2 August 1993, Mother Teresa visited Borduria village and inaugurated the first Catholic Church of Arunachal Pradesh.
 It was the only place visited by her in the state.
 She also laid the foundation for the House for Missionaries of Charity (MC) Sisters.

 Of late, Baptist missionaries have converted about one-fifth to one-third of the Nocte to Christianity, principally those living in Khonsa.
 One Buddhist Channel in 2010 claimed there were no Christians anywhere in Arunachal Pradesh province in 1951, which seems to indicate that this conversion to Christianity largely happened in the latter half of the 20th century with continuation into the 21st century.